ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 Their website is covered with a wide variety of images, giving a very deco vibe.

 There's a ton of art on it.
 They have their own universe-kinda thing called the Astraverse that a lot of their art relates to.
-It's pretty cool.

 They have a couple blogs for different topics.
 There's one about their art, one about M*necraft, a sketchbook, etc..